Kong/kubernetes-configuration/docs/konnect-api-reference.md

 KonnectTransitGatewayAPISpec specifies a transit gateway on the Konnect side.
 The type and all the types it referenced are mostly copied github.com/Kong/sdk-konnect-go/models/components.CreateTransitGatewayRequest.<br /><br />
 TODO: add more constraints on attachment_config based on type.
+REVIEW: should we set "immutable after programmed" on spec.*TransitGateway.name?